Written by Aaron Munz | Edited By Walter Pacheco | Last Update: November 27, 2024

 Veteran Benefits for Asbestos-Related Conditions

-Although evidence suggests the Navy’s negligence led to cases of asbestos exposure, legislation called the Feres Doctrine prevents veterans from seeking government compensation through the court system.
+Evidence suggests the Navy’s negligence caused asbestos exposure.
+But the Feres Doctrine bars veterans from suing the government for compensation.
 Fortunately, many veterans are eligible for disability compensation and health care benefits provided by the U.S. Department of Veterans Affairs.

 Veterans who served in shipyards are eligible for VA benefits if they did not receive a dishonorable discharge and can prove their service exposure is the cause of their disease.